 "Ding-dong!"
 Sounds like the pizza's here.
 The delivery guy is out on your porch and he just rang the doorbell.
-By doing this, he's activated one of the most useful devices in our electronics-driven world: A solenoid.
+By doing this, he's activated the magnetic field of one of the most useful devices in our electronics-driven world: A solenoid.

 Definitionally, every solenoid includes a coiled piece of metal wire.
-That's how they capitalize on electromagnetism, one of the fundamental forces of the universe.
+That's how a solenoid capitalizes on electromagnetism, one of the fundamental forces of the universe.

-Two north poles will naturally repel each other.
+Two north poles, or negative poles, in a solenoid will naturally repel each other.
 Ditto for two south poles.
-But if you take a pair of magnets and put them close together, the north pole on the first magnet will become attracted to the second magnet's south pole.
+But if you take a pair of magnets and put them close together, the north pole on the first magnetic core will become attracted to the second magnet's south pole.
 It's physics, baby.

 Coiling the wire makes its magnetic field stronger.
-With each new coil that's added, the field gets more powerful.
-And here's another thing to remember: The magnetic field is going to be more concentrated in the space within those coils — and less so in the area surrounding your wire.
+With different configurations and each new solenoid coil that's added, the field gets more powerful.
+And here's another thing to remember: The magnetic field is going to be more concentrated in the space within those coils — and the magnetic field less so in the area surrounding your wire.

 Now here's where it gets interesting.
 For the most part, solenoid wires come wrapped around a metal rod.
 (The word "solenoid" is a derivative of the Greek word sōlēnoeidēs, which means "pipe-shaped.")

-When the wire receives an electric current, this piece of metal will become attracted to — and get pulled toward — one end of the solenoid.
-But the effect is temporary.
-Cut off the electric current, and you kill the magnetic field.
+When the solenoid wire receives an electric current, this piece of metal will become attracted to — and get pulled toward — one end of the solenoid.
+But the effect of this immediate action on the solenoid is temporary.
+Cut off the electrical current the solenoid created, and you kill the magnetic field.
 Then, thanks to spring-loading, your unit should revert back to its original position.

 Basically, we can have our cake and eat it, too.
-Solenoids allow us to magnetize wires and then demagnetize them whenever we like (pretty much).
+A solenoid allows us to magnetize wires, creating a magnetic field, and then demagnetize them whenever we like (pretty much).
 All with the push of a button.
 Or the twist of a key.

 Within a couple of seconds, your once-dormant car engine comes alive.
 At least that's how it's supposed to work.

-Any mechanic should be able to give your solenoid a test if (s)he's got a circuit tester or multimeter handy.
+Any mechanic should be able to give your solenoid a test if (s)he's got a circuit tester to test the circuit breakers or multimeter.
 Sometimes, these parts are fixable.
 Sometimes, they're not — and need to be replaced.
-So goes the life of a car-owner.
+So goes the life of a car owner.

 Cars and Appliances Use Solenoids

-By the way, many cars also use solenoids in their electric door locks.
+By the way, many cars also use a solenoid in their electric door locks.
 Separate solenoids are called into action to either lock or unlock the door handles, using the same principles we've already discussed.

 Manufacturing and water treatment plants make good use of hydraulic solenoids.
-Just as the name implies, they regulate the flow of water and other liquids.
+Just as the name implies, a hydraulic solenoid regulates the flow of water and other liquids.
 Also, let us not forget the pneumatic solenoids that affect contained gasses in the same manner.

 Coming full circle, we now return to the pizza dude on your front step.
-Not all doorbells use solenoids; newer designs tend to leave those out entirely.
-But even in the golden age of "smart" devices, many doorbells still incorporate the electromagnetic gizmos.
+Not all doorbells use a solenoid; newer designs tend to leave the solenoid out entirely.
+But even in the golden age of "smart" devices, many doorbells still incorporate a solenoid.